Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

 [here](xref:UsersManualPinPukMgmtKey#operations-that-require-the-management-key)).
 This is a requirement specified by the PIV standard.

-However, the management key is a Triple-DES key, which is 24 binary bytes.
-While it is easy for someone to enter a six to eight character PIN using a keyboard, how does one enter 24 binary bytes?
-Can anyone remember 24 binary bytes?
+However, the management key is a Triple-DES key, which is 24 binary bytes, or (beginning with YubiKey 5.4.2) an AES key, which can be 16, 24, or 32 binary bytes.
+While it is easy for someone to enter a six to eight character PIN using a keyboard, how does one enter 16, 24, or 32 binary bytes?
+Can anyone remember that many binary bytes?
 And how does one enter them using a keyboard?
 As characters `'2' '9' 'A' ' 7' '0' 'B'` for `0x29 A7 0B` and so on?

 To help address these concerns, developers that build applications that use the PIV capabilities of a YubiKey can determine how the management key is managed.
 One possibility